Homemade Tomato Sauce Using Fresh Tomatoes

 - 1 cup bell peppers, chopped (about 2 small)

 - 1 tsp pepper

-- Measure the olive oil and onions in a very large stockpot.
-Cook the onions over medium-low heat until they are caramelized and medium golden brown, about 30 minutes.
+- Measure the olive oil, onions and garlic in a very large stockpot.
+Cook the onions and garlic over medium-low heat until they are caramelized and medium-golden brown, about 30 minutes.

 - Add as many tomatoes as you can.
 Using the back of a wooden spoon, gently squish about half of the tomatoes in the pot.

 - Bring the tomatoes to a simmer, cover, and cook for 30 minutes.

 - Uncover the pot and add any remaining tomatoes, carrots, and bell peppers.
 Bring the sauce to a low boil and cook until the sauce is reduced by one quarter, about 2-4 hours.

 - Use an immersion blender to puree the sauce until it’s smooth.
 If the sauce seems too thin, continue to cook until it’s the desired consistency.

 - Season with salt, pepper, and dried basil.